 Visitation of children to the treatment areas of the Dialysis Unit will be restricted to those greater than 12 years of age.
-Children will be screened for communicable diseases before being admitted to the unit as outlined in the Hospital Visitation Policy.
+Children will be screened for communicable diseases before being admitted to the unit as outlined in the Patient Care policy: Hospital Visitation.
 Guidelines in this policy must also be followed if visitation by children < 12 years is considered.
 Outpatient dialysis centers should follow the visitation policy established for their facilities.